-- Read, understand and comply with these Guidelines and take all required compliance training - Know the laws that apply to our Company and our work - Report any suspected violation of these Guidelines, Company policies or the law as permitted by local law - Cooperate fully with any investigation the Company may undertake
+- Read, understand, and comply with these Guidelines and take all required compliance training - Know the laws that apply to our Company and our work - Report any suspected violation of these Guidelines, Company policies, or the law consistent with local law - Cooperate fully with any investigation the Company may undertake

-Managers have special responsibility and accountability under these Guidelines.
-Managers must:
+Managers have a special responsibility and accountability under these Guidelines by:

-- Demonstrate, by their words and actions, the importance of compliance and ethical behavior and that business performance is never more important than ethical conduct. - Ensure the employees they supervise have adequate training, resources and support to follow the Company's ethical standards and legal compliance requirements. - Avoid words and actions that pressure employees to engage in unethical or illegal behavior; create an environment where employees feel safe to ask questions or report wrongdoing. - Monitor compliance and report suspected or actual noncompliance regardless of whether the manager has a reporting relationship with the involved employees.
+- Demonstrating, by their words and actions, the importance of compliance and ethical behavior and that business performance is never more important than ethical conduct - Ensuring the employees they supervise have adequate training, resources, and support to follow the Company's ethical standards and legal compliance requirements - Avoiding words and actions that pressure employees to engage in unethical or illegal behavior; create an environment where employees feel safe to ask questions or report wrongdoing - Monitoring compliance and report suspected or actual noncompliance regardless of whether the manager has a reporting relationship with the involved employees

-Q: What other Documents Apply?
+What other documents apply?

-A: The Guidelines act as a primary reference guide regarding business practices and compliance requirements, but is not the only resource that provides guidance.
-Be familiar with other guidance documents that apply to you, including employee handbooks, other standards of professional conduct that may apply to your function or profession and employment contracts.
+The Guidelines act as a primary reference guide regarding business practices and compliance requirements but is not the only resource that provides guidance.
+Be familiar with other guidance documents that apply to you, including employee handbooks, other standards of professional conduct that may apply to your function or profession, and employment contracts.